WSU-cshimizu/ceg4110-group-project-chimera/deliverables/Requirement and Design Specficiaton/reqs.md

   1. Registered users must have the ability to comment on other users' reports.
   2. Users should be able to report inappropriate content within a report to the system administrators.

 ## User Story 3

 _As a user, I want to be able to view a dictionary of all known entities, so that I can learn more about them and compare my experiences._

-1. Requirement 3.1
-  1. Requirement 3.1.1
-2. Requirement 3.2
+1. The system must allow users to view a dictionary of all entities described in the database.
+   1. The system must allow users to browse through the dictionary without needing to submit a report.
+   2. Users must be able to search for specific entities based on keywords (such as the entity name, abilities, or details of description).
+2. The dictionary page should include details for:
+  - **Name of Entity Type**
+  - **Details of Entity Origin** Historical details regarding the entity such as how it came to be, etc
+  - **Entity Abilities** What the entity is able to do which is unique from other entities
+  - **Description of Entity Behavior** How the entity usually reacts in it's enviroment.
+  - **Description of Entity Appearance** What the entity is reported to look like usually.
+  - **Entity Known Evidence** such as UV, EMF5, Ghost Writing, D.O.T.S, Ghost Orbs, Spirit Box, and Freezing Temperatures

 ## User Story 4
 _As a user, I want to be able to see possible entities that match my report, to better understand what I've experienced._
 1. Requirement 4.1